 Taking your bub to the beach or pool for some fun in the sun may sound daunting, but a waterproof baby carrier can make things so much easier for minimal expense and a tiny bit of extra room in your diaper bag.
 We hope these waterproof baby carrier options will allow you to easily carry your precious cargo for a cool dip in the last days of summer.

-- Baby Travel Essentials – the top 10 items we never leae for holiday without.
+- Baby Travel Essentials – the top 10 items we take on any baby vacation.

 - Best Baby Sun Hats – keeping babies head protected, don’t head out into the water without a sun hat on your tot too.